Almamu/EVESharp/Documentation/Node/Configuration.md

 ```

 ### hostname
-The host where the ClusterController is running
+The host where the Proxy is running
 ### port
 The port to connect to, 26000 by default